 Representative dish: Steamed Frog and Mushroom, Crispy Rice

 6. GUANGDONG CUISINE

 Have you ever had a dim sum that originated from Guangdong cuisine?
 Most commonly known as Cantonese cuisine, Guangdong chefs focus on using the freshest ingredients to create a light, clean dish that showcases natural flavors.
 Guangdong cuisine tends to be sweeter, favoring techniques such as braising and stewing.

 7. FUJIAN CUISINE

-Thanks to its proximity to the sea, Fujian Cuisine became known for fresh seafood and seafood based soups.
+Thanks to its proximity to the sea, Fujian Cuisine became known for its fresh seafood and seafood-based soups.
 Fujianese chefs tend to use wine in their cooking, leading to a “pickled” taste for many dishes.
-A famous Fujianese dish is called Buddha Jumping Over the Wall, which includes abalone, shark fin, sea cucumber, scallops, bamboo shoots, and Shaoxing wine.
+A famous Fujianese dish is Buddha Jumping Over the Wall, which includes abalone, shark fin, sea cucumber, scallops, bamboo shoots, and Shaoxing wine.
 However, with the controversy in shark-finning, more chefs are choosing to omit that particular ingredient.